 - Describe a course that you’d like to teach.
 You only need to provide a paragraph stating what the course will cover and the learning objectives.

-- Try writing up a syllabus for a course you’d like to teach.
+- Try writing up a course outline for a course you’d like to teach.
 Consider how you could incorporate your area(s) of specialization into the course.
 To plan a course, you’ll need to consider issues in course design.
 It helps if you make a weekly schedule of topics and activities to cover.
-CTE has many publications on how to create a syllabus as well as on course design.
-When you’ve completed the syllabus, ask a professor in your discipline for feedback.
+CTE has resources on how to create a course outline as well as on course design.
+When you’ve completed the course outline, ask a professor in your discipline for feedback.

 - Prepare an assignment for a course you’d like to teach.